What Are Limited Scope Services?

 Affordability: by completing some tasks yourself, the costs are usually lower than in a full-representation model.
 You also remain in control of your legal expenses.

 Flexibility: many lawyers providing limited scope legal services offer approaches to suit your unique needs.
-For example: remote services, technology tools, various pricing options (flat fees, subscriptions or hourly).
+For example: remote services, technology tools, and various pricing options (flat fees, subscriptions or hourly).

 Autonomy: you work with your limited scope services lawyer to identify what needs to be done and who is the best person for each task.
 You remain in control of handling your legal problem, but you still have the expert assistance you value.